 30 miles, 5,100 ft climbing

-Leaving Aid #1 you then climb the old Chalk Creek railroad grade and turn left (West) on CR 162.
-Your next turn is South onto CR 295 and head towards the Hancock town site.
-Next you will turn West onto CR 299 and go over Hancock Pass, a burly 4x4 jeep road with plenty of hike-a-bike for most mortals.
-After descending Hancock Pass, turn left (South) onto Tomichi Pass Rd.
-This is a much smoother section of road then Hancock Pass, but will still be difficult at this point in the night.
-After crossing over Tomichi Pass, you will ONLY DESCEND for 0.25 miles, where you will then turn right on to the infamous Canyon Creek Trail.
-The ascent of Canyon Creek Trail is just shy of 1-mile long, however, 98% of it is a hike-a-bike and takes you to the high point of the race at 12,600 feet.
-The descent is 8.5 miles long, it is the most technical descent of the race, and nearly all racers will tackle this in the dark.
-There is a short climb after this amazing descent, which will then have you drop down to USFS Road 888 (Tomichi Pass Road).
-Turn left onto the road and an immediate right into Snowblind Campground, which is Aid Station #2 (56.4 miles).
+Leaving Aid #1: Then, you climb the old Chalk Creek railroad grade and turn left (west) on CR 162.
+Your next turn is south onto CR 295 as you head towards the Hancock town site.
+Once you reach the Hancock town site, continue straight on the Alpine Tunnel Railroad Grade for about 0.6 miles, where you'll make a tight left turn onto the Continental Divide Trail singletrack.
+You'll climb the CDT singletrack through the trees until you intersect Hancock Pass jeep road well above the tree line.
+Turn right onto Hancock Pass jeep road and then climb to the pass at over 12,000 ft.
+Once at the pass, ensure your brakes are working and your dropper post is lowered.
+You will then descend the south side of Hancock Pass.
+At the bottom, turn left (south) onto Tomichi Pass Rd.
+Proceed up to Tomichi Pass along a popular jeep road with a few small water crossings and variable road conditions.
+After crossing Tomichi Pass, you will only descend for 0.25 miles, then turn right onto the infamous Canyon Creek Trail.
+The ascent of Canyon Creek Trail is just under 1 mile long; however, 95% of it is a hike-a-bike that takes you to the race's high point at 12,600 feet.
+The descent is 8.5 miles long, the most technical part of the race, often tackled in the dark.
+There’s a short climb after this incredible descent, which then drops down to USFS Road 888 (Tomichi Pass Road).
+Turn left onto the road, then immediately right into Snowblind Campground, which is Aid Station #2 (56.4 miles).

 Aid #2 to Aid #3